 This strategy sounds intuitive, but it bears repeating.
 Holding a high standard for your officers is one of the most important ways you can consistently deliver great work to your customers.

 “It does cost us money, but in the end, I’d rather spend the money and make sure my client is happy than give them a mediocre guard,” says Danny from JDS Security.

-Writing up every violation and dismissing guards that aren’t up to par might be unpleasant, but it’s the only way to retain and grow your contracts.
+Writing up every violation and dismissing guards who aren’t up to par might be unpleasant, but it’s the only way to retain, grow, and renew your security contracts.
 In addition, having the right processes in place will allow you to address personnel issues as they happen instead of finding out from customers.

 “It comes down to people, products, and process,” says Danny Garcia.
 “That’s how you tailor a service that [clients] want and need.”